nanthanwa/bitkub-optimize/README.md

 ## Strategy
 - Buying or selling signals will be triggered from TradingView, we should setup at TradingView side.
 #### This is some strategies that we can configurable
-- Buy BTC using 90% of THB on your available balance when condition is met.
+- Buy BTC using 90% of THB on your available balance at market price when condition is met.
-- Sell 100% BTC of your available balance when condition is met.
+- Sell 100% BTC of your available balance at market price when condition is met.

 ## Prerequisite
 - TradingView [Pro plan](https://www.tradingview.com/gopro/?share_your_love=ThanwaJindarattana) or above for server-side webhook.